Lewencode/Bop/README.md

+# 2023/05/07 No Virus found!
+Avast has contacted me and removed the false positive:

+Hello,

+Thank you for contacting Avast and reporting a false positive file detection.
+I'm happy to help.

+The reported APK file was checked by Avast virus specialists and based on the findings the detection was removed.
+The file is now marked as clean in the Avast virus database.
+This change may take up to 24 hours to take full effect.
+Please accept my apology for the inconvenience caused.

 # 2023/05/04 APK File reported by Avast to be a virus.
 I don't think so.
 I am contacting Avast, about the incidence
 Status: We've received your submission.
 The sample you submitted will be analyzed and evaluated.